-A recent National Student Money Survey revealed that 78% of students worry about making ends meet, while UCAS’ latest applicant decisions survey showed that 45% of students worry about managing money at university.
+The National Student Money Survey 2020 revealed that 71% of students worry about making ends meet.
 It’s no secret that it can be difficult to manage your money as a student, so to help you, we explore some ways for you to save money while at university.

 If you travel by train, it could be a good idea to buy a 16-25 Railcard that costs just £30 a year to get a third off your rail fares.
 If you're more of a bus person then the National Express Young Persons Coachcard might be for you.
 For £12.50 a year, you get a third off coach fares with National Express.
 You can save even more money if you plan ahead and book your trips in advance if possible.